DataDog/hiring-engineers/answers.md

 **Bonus Question** Setup two Downtimes.

-The first Downtime silences the monitor from 7pm to 9am daily on M-F. Email notification received:
+The first Downtime silences the monitor from 7pm to 9am daily on M-F. Here's the email notification that I received:

 <img src="https://github.com/512ddhelg/hiring-engineers/blob/solutions-engineer/images/3-downtime-notification.png">

 The second Downtime silences the monitor all day on Sat-Sun, and I set it to begin next weekend.
-Email notification received:
+Here's the email notification that I received:

 <img src="https://github.com/512ddhelg/hiring-engineers/blob/solutions-engineer/images/3-downtime-notification-weekend.png">